SOS-Tag/sos-tag-api/README.md

 Mac users can install Redis using [Homebrew](https://brew.sh/index_fr).

-If you do not have it installed on your computer, you can install it by running:
+If you do not have it installed on your computer, you can install it by running :

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"